kombinat/collective.weightedportlets/collective/weightedportlets/README.txt

 Installation
 ============

+Add the collective.weightedportlets egg to your buildout.
+If using Plone 3.1 or 3.2, make sure you add its ZCML as well.
+The ZCML should be loaded automatically in Plone 3.3.

-Install "Weighted Portlet Ordering" via the Add/Remove Products panel in Site Setup.
+Start Zope and install "Weighted Portlet Ordering" via the Add/Remove Products panel in Site Setup.

 Compatibility
 =============